contao/docs/docs/dev/framework/filesystem/config.md

 ### In your Application

-In your application in the Contao Managed Edition, you'll need to adjust the global manager plugin instead by implementing the `ConfigPluginInterface` and creating the `FilesystemConfiguration` yourself:
+In your application in the Contao Managed Edition, you'll need to adjust the global manager plugin instead by implementing the `ConfigPluginInterface` and creating the `FilesystemConfiguration` yourself.
+Because plugins are handled before extensions, we need to register a compiler pass (can be an anonymous class):

 ```php
 // src/ContaoManager/Plugin.php